The ultimate guide to viewing student houses

 Furnishings and fittings

-Have a clear idea of what’s included in the tenancy and what’s not.
+As mentioned above, have a clear idea of what’s included in the tenancy and what’s not.
 A nice leather sofa might be the selling point, but it might not be there come summer time.

 Everyone knows that energy bills are one of the biggest costs as a students (if you don’t have them included in your rent).
 Making sure that the house is well insulated could make a difference of £100s in bills throughout the year.

-What you are essentially looking for is double glazed windows, secure doors any drafty spots and a good heating system.
+What you are essentially looking for is double glazed windows, secure doors, any drafty spots and a good heating system.